 I returned for my follow up the next day and he had me walk in his office putting pressure on my foot without crutches.
 I was very scared.
 He laid out the recovery plan.
 He wants me walking without crutches in 7 days.
 The stitches come out in 3 weeks so until then, I am to wear a compression sock every day all day and walk in back-less shoes like Crocs or Birkenstocks.
 I am on antibiotics for 3 weeks for infection prevention.
 At 3 weeks, I can ride a stationary bike 3 times a week for 15 minutes.
 At 4 to 5 weeks, I can swim and water run.
 At 6 weeks, I can start with a very small walk/run and can ride my own bike.
 There are no real shortcuts.
 The surgery has to be respected.
 The tissue has to heal and scar tissue has to form at the heel to replace the bursa.
 There is no fast way to healing and I don’t want any complications that delay healing.
 Right now, my biggest workout is getting that darn compression sock up and over my stitches without touching the bandage and hurting me and showering balancing on one foot while a plastic bag keeps my stitches dry.

 We are now at day 5 and I have enjoyed some very short Fenway walks.
 I am walking around the house without crutches.
-My neighbor and professional triathlete Alicia Kaye has loaned me her Vasa Ergometer so that I can simulate swimming and move my upper body.
+My neighbor and professional triathlete Alicia Kaye have loaned me her Vasa Ergometer so that I can simulate swimming and move my upper body.
 I am doing some core work (with Fenway supervising) each day.
 This is a far cry from usual routine but it is good for me to explore other avenues of fulfillment.
 It will be difficult for me to not exercise in the manner that I have for the past 30 years but there is no choice.
 I want full recovery – not fast – just proper and within the guidelines laid out for me.
-I wont compromise that but I will find every possible way to keep moving the best that I can within the parameters that were given to me.
+I won’t compromise that but I will find every possible way to keep moving the best that I can within the parameters that were given to me.
 I never expected to be walking the first 6 weeks so getting to walk with Dave and Fenway is its own victory.
-Hopefully this is the first of many victories.
+Hopefully, this is the first of many victories.